snowplow-archive/snowplow.github.com/about/jobs/senior-data-analyst.md

 * Is familiar with both traditional digital analytics tooling (Adobe and GA) and other tools
 * Is an expert at identifying business questions and choosing and executing analytical processes to answer those questions
 * Understands the limitations inherent in packaged analytics products like GA and Adobe
+* Has experience using other tools and analytics approaches that go beyond descriptive statistics
 * Enjoys challenging the status quo
 * Is excited to try new approaches, tools and technologies, and has taken new approaches, tools and technologies, to good effect
 * Has a proven track record using data to affect real change in business